DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/publication/trubutschek-probing-2019/index.md

 ---
 title: Probing the limits of activity-silent non-conscious working memory

+# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
+# and it will be replaced with their full name and linked to their profile.
+(Does not work for names with special characters
+# as these do not show up in the citation)
 authors:
-- Darinka Trübutschek
+- admin
 - Sébastien Marti
 - Henrik Ueberschär
 - Stanislas Dehaene

 date: '2019-07-01'
+#doi: 10.1073/pnas.1820730116

+# Schedule page publish date (NOT publication's date).
 publishDate: '2024-04-19T05:57:45.523420Z'

+# Publication type.
+# Accepts a single type but formatted as a YAML list (for Hugo requirements).
+# Enter a publication type from the CSL standard.
 publication_types:
 - article-journal
 publication: '*Proceedings of the National Academy of Sciences*'

-doi: 10.1073/pnas.1820730116
-abstract: 'Significance Our work tackles a current debate regarding working memory (WM).
+abstract: 'Abstract Significance Our work tackles a current debate regarding working memory (WM).
 Traditionally, this ability to maintain and manipulate information has been thought to require conscious processing and persistent neural activity.
 Recent evidence challenges this assumption: Information may be briefly stored without conscious